Dănceni: History and etymology

 The economy of Dănceni, in the second half of the 20th century, went through a series of changes when being incorporated into the newly formed MSSR during and after the war ended.
 In 1947, a collective farm, or kolkhoz, called "Stalin" was formed, with the agreement and cooperation of 28 households, to boost agricultural production in the region.
 In the 60s and 70s, the collective farm in the village became part of the "Vierul" sovkhoz, or state farm, and a factory in Suruceni.
 Between 1970 and 1989, the "Dănceni" stud farm and dairy farm operated in the town, and on the edges, which also included the village of Sociteni.
-These farms became famous for their high quality produce and large output, within the republic and beyond its borders.
+These farms became famous for the quality of produce and output, within the republic and beyond its borders.

 There was a wooden church in the village, built in 1806, and in its place in 1878, the landowner Suruceanu erected a new stone church, which was demolished in the 1960s.
 On November 8, 1998, the new "St. Dumitru" church was inaugurated, the benefactors being Alexandru and Alexandrina Rusu.

 View on the main street exiting the village.
 Note the abandoned tower in the background.

 The first elementary school in Dănceni was opened in 1894, and was located at the center of the old village, which is now the northern lakeside area of Dănceni.
 In the year 1988, the construction of the new "Alexandrina Rusu" school, was completed, with 1989 being the first year of the school's operation.
 It provides education from 1st to 9th grades.

 Satellite timelapse of Dănceni from 1966 to 2022.